JulianVerjan/CallMonitor/README.md

 5. Due to time the saveVideoSuccessfully unit test is not working since the status it is returning an error, I would like to be able to fix it too.

-In that way instead of creating a new wallet and currency in the mobile app every time that we have a new currency we just add the new currency under one of the previous types of wallets and the app will show this in the UI making the solution more scalable.

 #### What was achieved during the test

 1. All the points required in the test were implemented using the ML Kit and camer2 API to detect faces and record the video.